Children of the Snow Land

+Produced by Picture on the Wall Productions and Mayfly TV, Distributed by Dartmouth Films, Sales agent Taskovski Films.

+This film was the catalyst for director Zara Balfour to start an NGO, Snowland Journeys, to support the Nepalese children and communities featured in the film, which has Dame Joanna Lumley as patron.

 Synopsis

 In remote parts of Nepal parents are sending their children to a school run by Buddhist monks in Kathmandu, capital of Nepal hoping to give them a better life.
 For about ten or more years the children's do not see their parents nor speak to them.
 Three students including Nima, Sangpo, and Tsering trek back to Himalayas their parents are waiting for them to be raised on the world of technology.
 Whilst trekking they film themselves and speak to the camera about their thoughts and feelings.
 Nima describes how his father dropped him at the school with even saying goodbye which made his heartbreak.

 Cast

 Credits adapted from I Will Tell.